Blake Wheeler

-Blake James Wheeler (born August 31, 1986) is an American professional ice hockey player for the Winnipeg Jets of the National Hockey League (NHL).
-He was drafted by the Phoenix Coyotes in the first round, fifth overall, in the 2004 NHL Entry Draft.
-Wheeler was born in Plymouth, Minnesota, but grew up in Robbinsdale, Minnesota.
-After failing to come to terms on a contract with the Phoenix Coyotes, he signed with the Boston Bruins as a free agent.
+Blake James Wheeler (born August 31, 1986) is an American former professional ice hockey player.
+He played in the National Hockey League (NHL) for the Boston Bruins, Atlanta Thrashers/Winnipeg Jets, and New York Rangers.
+He was drafted by the Phoenix Coyotes in the first round, fifth overall, in the 2004 NHL entry draft.
+After failing to come to terms on a contract with the Coyotes, he signed with the Bruins as a free agent.

+Early life

+Wheeler was born on August 31, 1986, in Plymouth, Minnesota to parents Pat and Jim and older sister Brooke.
+Growing up, Wheeler played and attended Breck School in Golden Valley, Minnesota.
+While playing youth hockey, Wheeler often played a year or two up from his age group due to his skills.